josephtey/AmplifyWorkshop/README.md

    AWS access credentials can not be found.
    ?
 Setup new user (Y/n) Yes

-   Press Enter (you don't need to click the link for this one)
+   Press Enter (you dont need to click the link for this one)

    Specify the AWS Region
    ? region:  ap-southeast-2